This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This is a straightforward hot process soap recipe that will give you between eight and ten good-sized bars.
 It includes just four relatively common soap making oils, including coconut oil, olive oil, castor oil, and lush mango butter.
 You’ll also melt half of the mango butter and add it after trace as a superfatting oil.
 This step makes all the difference in how the soap feels when you use it—a creamy yet well-lathering bar of soap perfect for hands, body, and even face.

 The main difference between cold-process and hot has to do with temperature.
-You cook hot process soap to speed up the full process of saponification so that, in the end, the soap is technically ready to use right away.
+You cook hot process soap to speed up the full process of saponification so that, in the end, the lye and oils have completely transformed into soap.
 Typically, you use a slow cooker (a crockpot) for cooking hot-process soap, but you can also do it in the oven or on the stove-top.

 Simple Hot Process Soap Recipe